 The contagion continues: Deustche Bank has also been involved in the case by being investigated by the Frankfurt prosecutor's office for allowing the Estonian estuary of Danske Bank to transfer amounts of more USD 200 billions as a correspondent bank.
 The challenge lies in the stricter interpretation of the ML / TF prevention regulations, which seeks to leave no room for organized crime to be interned within banks and that these are inflexible and thorough in monitoring.

-Within that scenario, according to the survey conducted by Dow Jones and SWIFT in the 2017, the increase in regulatory expectations continues to represent the biggest compliance challenge, followed by concerns about a greater application of current regulations.
+Within that scenario, according to the survey conducted by Dow Jones and SWIFT in 2017, rising regulatory expectations continue to represent the greatest compliance challenge, followed by concerns about increased enforcement of current regulations..
 In general, representatives of financial institutions report that regulators should be able to provide more guidance or help on compliance measures, as well as improve communication between members of the regulated and regulatory sectors to have a more appropriate perspective when developing their internal policies .

 This problem can be seen from a macro perspective, since several financial institutions seek to ensure that the results of financial globalization also affect the homogenization of regulatory approaches.

 What happens with cryptocurrencies?

-Despite great efforts to raise the understanding of blockchain technology in different sectors of society, especially banking, combined with all the aforementioned factors, the reaction of several financial institutions against these has not been expected.
-In Singapore, DBS Bank Ltd. closed the accounts of CoinHako, a popular cryptocurrency exchange company.
+Despite the great efforts to raise the understanding of blockchain technology in different sectors of society, especially banking, combined with all the aforementioned factors, the reaction of several financial institutions against them has not been long in coming.
+In Singapore, the DBS Bank Ltd. closed the accounts of CoinHako, a popular company dedicated to the exchange of cryptocurrencies.
 To justify the measure, the bank referred to multiple reasons, such as "not keeping the account in good standing, not providing timely and accurate information, inexplicable inconsistencies in the activity of the account or an unacceptable risk of criminal or terrorist behavior".
 This would not have been the only case in that country, since 10 would be cryptocurrency companies in total, including 185 fintechs accounts.
 Under these circumstances, the Monetary Authority of Signapur made clear its position of non-intervention with any commercial decision made by financial institutions, including the incorporation and termination of customer relations.